moritztim/Scratch/README.md

 ## Limitations
 - **Modifications of extracted files are not supported**.
 The JSON file does not get parsed, validated or updated.
 - **Asset files can be renamed for clarity**.
 The Makefile accounts for this by regenerating the correct names inside of the assets output directory while making the build.
-However, after the next extraction, a duplicate file with the original name will be created, which can be ignored or deleted.
+While extracting it uses the hashes from extracted file names to check if a file is already present, based on its hash, not its name.
+However, if the file is modified and re-extracted, a duplicate file with the new hash will be created, which can be ignored or deleted.

 ## File Structure